Ready to change the world? Our technology is too.

-Our patented technology takes piles of trashed textiles that would otherwise be landfilled or burned and transforms them into brand-new premium-quality fibers for the textile industry.
-While we currently focus on using cotton-rich textiles, the beauty of our technology is that it can also turn other cellulose-rich materials – old newspapers, used cardboard, crop residues like rice or wheat straw – into the same fantastic fiber.
+Our patented technology takes piles of textile waste that would otherwise be landfilled or burned and transforms them into brand-new premium-quality fibers for the textile industry.

-Our process feeds on cellulose, but can handle blended post-consumer fabrics that contain materials like polyester and elastane.
+Our process loves cotton because it feeds on cellulose.
+But it can handle mixed color, blended post-consumer fabrics that contain materials like polyester and elastane.

-Hover on the images below to learn more.
+Hover over the images to learn more about our process.

 1